BME-MIT-IET/iet-hf2021-regression/doc/ManualTesting.md

 ![image](https://user-images.githubusercontent.com/61314172/118402354-e2edf900-b669-11eb-8ea4-d4d8b637ee5d.png)

 from the Performance Testing we can deduce that:
-->the binary search is the fastest algorithm out of the search algorithms
+->the ternary search is the most optimal performing algorithm out of the search algorithms (6.6823 s) which is still not a great time for a user, a user would be happier to get his output immediatly i suggest that they review the code and figure out if there are other less consuming options/datastructures to use instead of the ones already used

 Functional Testing: